The Church of Jesus Christ of Latter-day Saints: Priesthood hierarchy and church service

 The LDS Church is organized in a hierarchical priesthood structure administered by its male members.
 Members of the church-wide leadership are called general authorities.
 They exercise both ecclesiastical and administrative leadership over the church and direct the efforts of regional leaders down to the local level.
 General authorities, general officers and mission presidents work full-time for the church, and typically receive stipends from church funds or investments.
 As well as speaking in general conference, general authorities and general officers speak to church members in local congregations throughout the world; they also speak to youth and young adults in broadcasts and at the Church Educational System (CES) schools, such as Brigham Young University (BYU).
 Local congregations are typically led by bishops, who perform similar functions to pastors in the Protestant tradition, or parish priests in the Roman Catholic Church.

 All males who are living the standards of the church are generally considered for the priesthood and are ordained to the priesthood as early as age 11.
 Ordination occurs by a ceremony where hands are laid on the head of the one ordained.
 The priesthood is divided into an order for young men aged 11 years and older (called the Aaronic priesthood) and an order for men 18 years of age and older (called the Melchizedek priesthood).

 Some church leaders and scholars have spoken of women holding or exercising priesthood power.
 However, women are not formally ordained to the priesthood, and they do not participate in public functions administered by the priesthood—such as passing the Sacrament, giving priesthood blessings, or holding leadership positions over mixed-gender congregations.
-Since 2013, the Ordain Women organization has sought formal priesthood ordination for women.
+In the early-to-mid 2010s, the Ordain Women organization sought formal priesthood ordination for women.
 In 2019, church leadership authorized LDS women to serve as witnesses for baptisms, a ceremonial role previously reserved for male priesthood holders.

 Each active church member is expected to receive a calling, or position of assigned responsibility within the church.
-Church members are expected to neither ask for specific callings, nor decline callings that are extended to them by their leaders.
+Church members do not generally pick their own callings, as they receive them from their leaders.
 Leadership positions in the church's various congregations are filled through the calling system, and the vast majority of callings are filled on a volunteer basis.
 (Note: The only paid positions in the Church are general authorities, general officers and mission presidents.)
 (Note: For a time, the church had a paid local clergy (e.g. stake presidents, bishops, patriarchs).
 However, that practice was discontinued in the early 1900s.)
 Members volunteer general custodial work for local church facilities.